 |Wi-Fi and Z-Wave Compatibility|

-That’s all we can list in the advantages and disadvantages of these smart hubs.
-Both are capable products but SmartThings is way more powerful and it’s considered as the best smart hub on the market.
+Both are capable products, but SmartThings is way more powerful and it’s the best smart hub on the market.

-It’s important for a smart home company to have a good customer care area since people who purchase smart products often find themselves unable to complete certain processes.
-In such situations, buyers reach out to the support team hoping that their problems will be solved.
+It’s essential for a company to have a responsive customer care area since people who purchase smart products often find themselves unable to complete specific tasks.
+In such situations, buyers reach out to the support team.

-If companies have bad support teams, it’ll be a huge disappointment since customers will have to look elsewhere.
+If companies have lousy support teams, it’ll be a huge disappointment since customers will be left wondering how to get the support they need.
 Luckily, both Vera and SmartThings have outstanding customer care areas.
 These two companies also run community forums where people discuss various topics related to the smart hubs.

 VeraEdge Review: Key Takeaway

 VeraEdge is an advanced smart hub with advanced features and capabilities.
-Compared to the predecessor, VeraEdge has noticeably improved.
+Compared to its predecessor, VeraEdge has noticeably improved.
 It integrates with dozens of smart home products and works pretty smoothly.

-VeraEdge is widely regarded as one of the best smart hubs on the market with high ratings and thousands of satisfied customers.
+VeraEdge is one of the best smart hubs on the market with high ratings and thousands of satisfied customers.
 Below, we’ll list the main features and pros of the Vera hub.

 - Wi-Fi and Z-Wave – VeraEdge can connect with various smart home devices.
-The list is quite long and if you’re interested, jump to Vera’s website to find out what products can be paired with the smart hub.
+The list is quite long, and, if you’re interested, jump to Vera’s website to find out what products integrate with the smart hub.

 - Mobile Application – While the mobile app is buggy, it’s still nice and works at an acceptable level.
-It might cause trouble time to time but all in all, it’ll satisfy your needs.
+It might cause trouble from time to time but, all in all, it’ll satisfy your needs.

 So that wraps up the VeraEdge smart hub.
-It’s a decent device with nice features and good capabilities.
-It definitely beats the majority of its competitors and can be considered as one of the bests on the market.
+It’s a decent device with excellent features and capabilities.
+It beats the majority of its competitors and is one of the best on the market.

 SmartThings Review: Key Takeaway

-SmartThings is widely regarded as the complete smart hub with diverse features, amazing capabilities, and potential.
-Let’s find out the key parts of this product and find out if it’s really that good.
+SmartThings is the complete smart hub with diverse features, amazing capabilities, and potential.
+Let’s find out the key parts of this product and find out if it’s that good.

-- Amazon Alexa – One of the biggest advantages of SmartThings is the integration with Amazon Alexa.
-The fact that ST can receive voice-enabled commands makes the smart hub a lot more attractive and interesting.
+- Amazon Alexa – One of the most significant advantages of SmartThings is the integration with Amazon Alexa.
+The fact that ST can receive voice-enabled commands makes the smart hub a lot more attractive and exciting.

-- ZigBee and Z-Wave Support – If the devices you own aren’t listed on SmartThings’ supported device list, don’t worry, you can still connect them using ZigBee or Z-Wave.
+- ZigBee and Z-Wave Support – If you can’t find the devices you own on SmartThings’ supported device list, don’t worry, you can still connect them using ZigBee or Z-Wave.

 - Bluetooth – SmartThings will soon be able to connect with devices via Bluetooth.
-This will make the smart hub even more integration-friendly.
+It’ll make the smart hub even more integration-friendly.

-- Mobile Application – SmartThings has the most advanced and clean mobile application that is easy to use, intuitive and free of bugs.
+- Mobile Application – SmartThings has a most advanced and clean mobile application that is easy to use, intuitive and free of bugs.

 Today, SmartThings is the industry-leading smart hub with a bestseller status, high ratings and thousands of satisfied customers.
 SmartThings is well-built, durable and a capable hub that exceeds its competitors in every major aspect.

-Lastly, before concluding our comparison article, we’d like to present a detailed chart where we compare SmartThings and VeraEdge, directly.
+Lastly, before concluding our comparison article, we’d like to present a detailed chart where we directly compare SmartThings and VeraEdge.

-Today, there aren’t any smart hubs that could compete with SmartThings.
-It’s a well-priced product with the perfect features and integrations.
+To date, there aren’t any smart hubs that could compete with SmartThings.
+It’s a well-priced product with excellent features and integrations.

 The Bottom Line

 Compared to VeraLite, VeraEdge has much improved.
 It’s more capable, complete and functional.
-It now supports more devices and the integration process is smoother.
-VeraEdge has a lot of potential and it’s definitely one of the bests on the market.
+VeraEdge has a lot of potential, and it’s one of the best on the market.

 On the other hand, SmartThings has been leading the industry for a long time.
 It’s a complete smart hub that perfectly integrates with top smart home products.

-Before hitting the purchase button, make sure to check if your current or future smart products can be paired with these smart hubs.
-It’s true that these two hubs share the majority of integrations but there are small differences that require attention.
+Before hitting the purchase button, make sure to check if your current or future smart products can integrate with these smart hubs.
+It’s true that these two hubs share the majority of integrations, but there are small differences that require attention.

-In the end, we recommend getting the SmartThings since it’s more reliable, capable and durable.
-SmartThings is well-known on the market and it’s a highly-trusted smart hub with a strong community forum.
+Ultimately, we recommend getting the SmartThings since it’s more reliable, capable and durable.
+SmartThings is well-known on the market, and it’s a highly-trusted smart hub with a strong community forum.